heysokam/cvulkan/readme.md

 ### Examples
 All examples must be compiled with `-std=c23`.
-They use helper code from @[`heysokam/cdk`](https://github.com/heysokam/cdk), which is a c23 library.
-> TODO: Remove cdk dependency from the examples.

 The examples default buildsystem relies on `glslc` and `xxd` installed on the system,
 but they are not needed for using the library or compiling them in a different way.